 Best practices for creating the best landing pages

 The universal rules don’t work for landing pages because this is something that like a cog, doesn’t fit into every wheel.
 You have to customize your own and there are several things that work or won’t work, sometimes something as simple as a full stop instead of an exclamation mark could make a huge difference while other times a simple tweak of words in a sentence will propel your conversions to limitless possibilities.
-Including an image on your landing page adds more visual appeal to the piece and even further does the work of paraphrasing to the visitors what your product is all about and why they should take your call-to-action seriously.
+Including an image on your landing page adds more visual appeal to the piece and even further does the work of paraphrasing with a paraphrasing tool to the visitors what your product is all about and why they should take your call-to-action seriously.

 Make your landing page from scratch since the ready-made ones are usually missing something, unchangeable or just shoddy.
 Despite the fact that creating your own from scratch might be a little expensive, it works better and gives you the freedom to tweak as you please or as deems fit.